thelearningdev/python-primer-workshop-2023/15-art-of-reading-docs/1_docs.md

 Go through the following libraries and record what you find

+1. requests
+2. pandas

-1. Beautifulsoup
+3. Beautifulsoup
-2. Flask
+4. Flask
-3. Airflow
+5. Airflow